 Set in the Holme Valley on the edge of the Peak National Park and is close to the Pennine Way, offering fine walks and mountain biking.
 Alongside the natural beauty, the region hosts a range of cultural venues for all interests, all within easy reach, including The Yorkshire Sculpture Park, The Hepworth and The Media Museum, and Bradford.
 There are several heritage properties rich in history close by, including Nostell Priory National Trust, Salts Mill, Bronte Parsonage at Haworth and Harewood House.
 Enjoy some relaxation & treatments at the Titanic Spa in Huddersfield.
 Canon Hall Farm, Barnsely offers an extensive farm with animals, outdoor play areas, farm shop and cafe.
 The cities of York, Leeds, Manchester and Sheffield are all an easy car journey or a direct train trip away.

-On warm days guests can relax and sit outside on the patio overlooking the garden and woodland, the gently sloping lawn provides plenty of room for garden games and to enjoy the summer sun.
+On warm days guests can relax and sit outside on the patio overlooking the garden and woodland with tables and chairs seating 18.
+The gently sloping lawn provides plenty of room for garden games and to enjoy the summer sun.
+There is also a croquet lawn and stone built summer house.
 There are two ponds situated within the mature grounds and stone walls meaning parents must always supervise their children when outside.
 There is ample off-road parking.

 Please note there is a refundable £500 security deposit for this property payable closer to the start of your holiday.